sunmingtao/poker-hand-analysis/Leaks.md

 ## BTN vs BB, flop check through, BB turn stab

+Never 2x when there is front flush draw, because it's too obvious.

 1. No straight or flush possible, two pair+ 2x overbet e.g. A3 on AJ63.
 All other check.
 3. One straight is possible, straight 2x overbet.
 Other check 50% raise.
 4. Flush is possible.
 Nut flush 2x overbet.
 Two pair+ check min raise.